Disney's Aladdin in Nasira's Revenge

 Disney's Aladdin in Nasira's Revenge is a platform video game developed by Argonaut Games and published by Sony Computer Entertainment for the PlayStation.
 Disney Interactive released the game on Windows.
 It is part of the Aladdin franchise.
 In the game, Aladdin, Abu and Jasmine fight against Jafar's sister Nasira who wants to bring him back to life.
 Nasira's Revenge received generally average reviews.

 Gameplay

-The player assumes control of three characters in the game: Aladdin, Abu, and Jasmine.
+The player assumes control of three total characters in the game: Aladdin, Abu, and Jasmine.
 Aladdin's abilities range from sword fighting to jumping to stomping.
 Abu can jump, roll, and climb on walls to a certain degree.
-Jasmine's character is hiding in a pot for her level therefore the player can hide and hop.
+Jasmine's character is hiding in a pot for her level so the player can hide and hop.
+The player collects gold coins throughout each level and fights a variety of villains.
+The game's environments vary greatly and allow a lot of interaction.
+There are minigames at the end of each level: pie throwing, surfing, skateboarding, and cloud jumping.